Skip to content

 State Persistence and Save/Restore Patterns

-This page is about enumerating model state so it can be serialized and restored (by PhET-iO or a custom feature).
+This page is about enumerating model state so it can be serialized and restored by a custom save/load feature.
 For wiring the in-sim Reset All button back to each Property's initialValue, see The Reset-All Pattern.

 Any "save state now, restore it later" feature: the model's entire mutable state is enumerable as a set of Property values, with nothing important living in a local variable, a closure, or a field that isn't a Property.
 Model-View Separation already asks for this as an architecture rule; this page is about the save/restore consequence of following (or not following) it.